-This project includes over 40 posts reflecting on the meanings and usage of relevant keywords in their own contexts and languages.
-The authors in the keyword series come from countries across Asia, Africa, and Latin America, and they have blogged in Arabic, English, Portuguese and Spanish.
+The Accountability Keywords blog includes over 40 posts reflecting on the meanings and usage of keywords associated with accountability in different contexts and languages.
+The authors in the keyword series come from countries across Asia, Africa, and Latin America, and they have blogged in Arabic, English, French, Hindi, Portuguese, and Spanish.

-These blogs are accompanied by a longer think piece by ARC Director Jonathan Fox
+These blog posts are accompanied by a longer think piece by ARC Director Jonathan Fox.

 ARC welcomes proposals for new keywords posts.
 To suggest a possible post, please email arc@american.edu.